 Dive on Our 42 foot Dive Boat

 This big 42 footer is USCG certified.
-Our 3 Tank Trip leaves at 8:00 am and returns at approximately 3:00 pm.
-These 3 Tank Dive Trips aboard the Emerald are limited to Nitrox (EAN) Certified and Experienced Good Divers.
+Our 3 Tank Trip departs at 8:30 am and returns at approximately 2:30 pm.
+These 3 tank dive trips aboard the Emerald are best done on Nitrox.
+If you are an air diver, you can do 2 of the 3 dives to your computer’s limit and still catch the action.

 What is Nitrox?